Paul Carell: Career before and during World War II

 Schmidt justified the Holocaust through his propaganda efforts.
-In May 1944, he gave advice on how to justify the deportation and murder of Hungarian Jews, to counter the potential accusation of mass murder:
+In May 1944, he adviced on how to justify the deportation and murder of Hungarian Jews, to counter the potential accusation of mass murder:

 Schmidt was arrested on 6 May 1945 and interned for 30 months.
-It was left open for a long time whether he would appear as one of those indicted, or as a witness for the prosecution, during the war crimes trials.
+It was left open for a long time whether he would appear as one of those indicted or as a witness for the prosecution during the war crimes trials.
 During the Ministries Trial, part of the Nuremberg Trials, he finally appeared as a witness for the prosecution, and portrayed himself as a fighter for democratic freedom of the press.

 Post-war

 After World War II, Schmidt became a writer.
 Aided by the network of 'old comrades' working in the publishing industry, he was able to secure assignments.
 Starting in the 1950s, he wrote for the popular magazine Kristall.
 He first used the pseudonym Paul Karell, and later Paul Carell.
+Carell was a member of the Naumann Circle, a group of Neo-Nazis who sought to infiltrate the Free Democratic Party.

 He worked as a freelance author under various noms de plume for newspapers such as Die Welt and Die Zeit (as P. C. Holm, among others).
 He also wrote for the magazines Norddeutsche Rundschau and Der Spiegel, and published some accounts of war stories for Der Landser, a West German pulp magazine featuring stories predominantly set during World War II.
 He was seen as an influential adviser to the German Axel Springer AG, where he wrote speeches for Axel Springer.

-From 1965 to 1971 the Office of the State Prosecutor of Verden in Germany investigated him for murder.
-But the investigation, which some claim should have clarified his role in the genocide of Hungarian Jews, ended without an indictment.
+From 1965 to 1971, the Office of the State Prosecutor of Verden in Germany investigated him for murder.
+But the investigation, which should have clarified his role in the genocide of Hungarian Jews, ended without an indictment.
 Schmidt never had to face a trial for his activities during the war.

-In 1992 Carell claimed that even after the Battle of Stalingrad there was a possibility for Germany to win the war.
+In 1992, Carell claimed that even after the Battle of Stalingrad, there was a possibility for Germany to win the war.
 In his view, it was primarily the command of Adolf Hitler that led to the defeat.
 The leadership of the Wehrmacht and very competent commanders such as Erich von Manstein could have achieved victory if not for Hitler's interference.
 Carell also claimed that the invasion of the Soviet Union was a preemptive attack to forestall an invasion of Germany by the Red Army.